wildfly-security-incubator/elytron-examples/client-cert-auth-without-roles/README.md

 <a  name="serverConfiguration"></a>

 ### Server Configuration
-The following set of instructions are going to be used to configure the Wildfly server in order to establish the mutual TLS connection.
+The following set of instructions are going to be used to configure the WildFly server in order to establish the mutual TLS connection.
 We will be deploying a simple web application under the `elytron-examples/client-cert-auth-without-roles/simple-webapp` folder.

 Please navigate to the elytron server home directory and enter the following command.
 ```